MihkelJ/claim-name/README.md

 3. **Member Management** 👤
    - Community owners use EFP (Ethereum Follow Protocol) to follow members
    - EFP following status determines subname claim eligibility
-   - Only followed members can claim subdomains
+   - When `NEXT_PUBLIC_MEMBERS_ONLY` is set to true, only followed members can claim subdomains
 4. **Claiming Process** 🏷️
    - Members connect their Web3 wallet
-   - Members who hold an EFP follow token from the community can choose their desired subname
+   - If `NEXT_PUBLIC_MEMBERS_ONLY` is enabled, only members who hold an EFP follow token from the community can choose their desired subname
    - The system checks availability and validates the chosen name
    - Upon confirmation, the subname is minted to the member's address